reimandlab/ActivePathways/README.md

 ![](https://github.com/reimandlab/ActivePathways/blob/master/vignettes/NetworkStep2_V2.png)

-To allow better interpretation of the enrichment map, `ActivePathways` generates a color legend in the file `enrichmentMap__legend.pdf` that shows which colors correspond to which omics datasets.
+`ActivePathways` generates a color legend in the file `enrichmentMap__legend.pdf` that shows which colors correspond to which omics datasets.

 ![](https://github.com/reimandlab/ActivePathways/blob/master/vignettes/LegendView.png)

-Note that one of the colors corresponds to a subset of enriched pathways with *combined* evidence that were only detected through data fusion and P-value merging and not when any of the input datasets were detected separately.
+Note that one of the colors corresponds to a subset of enriched pathways with *combined* evidence.
+These terms were only detected through data fusion and P-value merging, and not with any of the input datasets individually.
 This exemplifies the added value of integrative multi-omics pathway enrichment analysis.

 ## Visualizing directional impact with node borders